 Do not ask them to link to your websites with a keyword anchor text, just let them link naturally.

 Posting your content on different blogs is called guest posts.
 It still is a very good source of getting links/traffic if used strategically.
-Like many old methods of getting backlinks this has been abused a lot so google has put some restrictions on it.
+Like many old methods of getting backlinks, this has been abused a lot so google has put some restrictions on it.

 Make a list of top 10 websites where you would like to post your content.
-Make sure they are related to your niche and get good amount of traffic and have a good authority.
+Make sure they are related to your niche and get a good amount of traffic and have a good authority.

 Now look at the websites and see what sort of topics they like to cover.
 Create a list of up to 5 topics for each website you would like to write on.
 Send your ideas to the editor with a small description on each idea about what would you write on.

 Write a good quality post of minimum 1500 words, and include a good amount of related high authority links to resources including yours and get it published.